ABOUT

 -

-Kelsey has hosed the Women’s Adventure Film Tour, paneled at the No Man’s Land Film Festival, instructed courses and workshops at Stanford University and The David H. Smith Conservation Research Fellowship.
+Kelsey has hosted the Women’s Adventure Film Tour, paneled at the No Man’s Land Film Festival, instructed courses and workshops at Stanford University and The David H. Smith Conservation Research Fellowship.
 Her pitch earned her the prestigious Ulele/Bank of the West Impact Award.

 awards